jecki/DHParser/documentation_src/manuals/ebnf.rst

     1:9: Notice (50): Skipping from position 1:8 within parser _items->:ZeroOrMore->:Series: ', [5, 6...'
     1:28: Notice (50): Resuming from parser "list" at position 1:16 with parser "_items->:ZeroOrMore": ', 10, ]'
     1:34: Notice (50): Skipping from position 1:34 within parser _items->:ZeroOrMore: ']'

+It should be observed that that part of the definition of ``list     = "[" [_items] § "]"`` which stands before the ``$`` has been repeated at the begining of the ``@list_resume``-rule.
+This is because when the missing of the mandatory closing bracket ``]`` has caused an error, the list parser retreats back to the very beginning just as in the cause of a simple non-match.
+It does not stop short at the location of the error as might be assumed!
+Therefore, the resume-rule has to pass the beginning of the list before the error occurred, again.

 Programming fail-tolerant parsers can be quite a challenge.
 DHParser's @skip- and @resume-directives help separating the code for fail-tolerance from the